Megaforce: Reception

 The film was released during the summer of 1982 amid much competition.
 Early box office tracking was poor and it was felt the film would be overshadowed by Mad Max 2 (aka The Road Warrior).
-The film is in the list of films with a 0% rating on Rotten Tomatoes.

-Cult-cinema writer David Harkin wrote, "With a back catalogue including Smokey and the Bandit and The Cannonball Run, former stuntman turned filmmaker Hal Needham allows Megaforce to have as many bike and vehicle chases as humanly possible.
-Although ripe for parody (if that was even necessary), Megaforce is so categorically silly, it’s hard not to enjoy the flying motorbikes, idiotic dialogue and sub-A-Team violence."
+The film holds a 6% rating on Rotten Tomatoes from 16 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 Hal Needham later described it as:

 Kind of a version of James Bond done with a helluva lot of less budget and no Roger Moore, but it was a high tech, good "right wing" film and I thought it was kinda interesting.
 Those buggies that we built, they were dune buggies and we revamped 'em a little bit, and put the weapons on 'em and all that, and the military sent people out there to look at my weapons and my vehicles and how they run, and how they handle...they were out there in the desert with me for a week watching.
 And, if you go back and take a look at Desert Storm, there's a pretty good resemblance to my vehicles.
 They were pretty slick, pretty tricked out, and they had a helluva job putting those together.

 Years later, Robert Fuller (who had a minor role as a pilot) admitted to being less than fond of the picture.
-Co-star Michael "Dallas" Beck seemed to agree, admitting that "To say the least, it's not the kind of movie you look for at the Oscars.
+Co-star Michael Beck, who played Dallas, seemed to agree, admitting that "To say the least, it's not the kind of movie you look for at the Oscars.
 On the other hand, it paid me and my new family enough to buy our first house.
 So I'm not about to knock it, either."

 Needham later admitted that commercially the film "went right in the toilet.
 I thought I had the pulse of the country better than I did.
 I was going off Reagan's election and different things.
 Then the other thing is, I didn't make it high tech enough compared to the other things that were out."

 Had the movie been more successful a sequel entitled Deeds Not Words was planned.
-Hal Needham said in an interview with Starlog Magazine that filming of the sequel was to have begun in September 1982, just months after the first movie's premiere.
+Hal Needham said in an interview with Starlog that filming of the sequel was to have begun in September 1982, just months after the first movie's premiere.
 The sequel would have shifted to a tropical setting and was to have been filmed in the Virgin Islands.

+Awards and nominations

 Soundtrack

-An album was released on Boardwalk Records, with the theme song done by the group 707, which was released as a single reaching the mid level of the charts in the United States and Canada.
+An album was released on Boardwalk Records, with the theme song done by the group 707, which was released as a single reaching the mid level of the United States Billboard Hot 100 and the charts in Canada.
 The soundtrack was released on Compact Disc in 2011 by BSX Records.